-This teaching activity examines efforts by black and white workers to overcome deep divisions and suspicions of racial antagonism.
+This teaching activity on the Southern Tenant Farmers’ Union examines efforts by African American and white workers to overcome deep divisions and suspicions of racial antagonism.
 Students are faced with a “What would you do?” assignment that helps them grasp many of the difficulties in achieving some degree of racial unity.
 At the same time, they realize the importance of confronting and overcoming racist attitudes.
 The interview with C.P.
 Ellis by Studs Terkel is a remarkable example of one individual’s awakening to these issues.

 Goals and Objectives